kurren/amusement-parks-taxonomy/files/STRUCTURE.md

   - *Non-Rides*
     - *Walkthrough*

-- **Shows**: Define if the park is about a single show or multiple ones:
+- **Shows**: Defining if the park is about a single show or multiple ones:

   - *Single Show*
   - *Multiple Shows*